byui-cit/learning-modules/modules/css/css-intro/prepare1.md

 **CSS** stands for cascading style sheets.
 It is a style sheet language used to layout and style web pages.

-The following video introduces more HTML elements and attributes you use with elements.
+The following video introduces more CSS and the rule-sets you can make and how precedence and inheritance works.

-## HTML Elements and Attributes
+## CSS Synatx, Precedence, and Inheritance

 <figure class="video-container">